W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 Select key pages in your funnel and design your user's experiences with clearer sight.
 Make more impactful changes to your website backed up by data, research and testing.

 ### Landing Pages
 Targetted pages for your co-marketing campaigns.
 Customised to your brand.
-One page, one week.
+One page, one week and testing.
+I use the same principles as the redesign service.

 ### Email Solution
 Automate your marketing with a campaign of emails to keep your client's updated on their booking process and for lead building.